 Make strengthening your pelvic floor part of your daily exercise routine

-Practice 30 perineal muscle squeezes (Kegels) per day.
-Try 10 squeezes 3 times per day, half of them at a rhythmic pulse and the other half with a longer squeeze and release.
-In other words, do 5 faster squeezes and 5 slower ones during each session.
-See Everything I need to know about pelvic floor exercises for more details.
+Check with your doctor to see if practicing perineal muscle squeezes (Kegels) every day is a good strategy for you.10 If so, try 10 squeezes 3 times per day, half of them at a rhythmic pulse and the other half with a longer squeeze and release.8 In other words, do 5 faster squeezes and 5 slower ones during each session.

 Find creative ways to remind yourself to exercise your pelvic floor muscles – perhaps commit to doing your 10 squeezes with each meal or at certain landmarks during your commute to work and back.